-Physical Education offers the following activities: tennis, golf, bowling, body building, racquetball, swimming, backpacking.
+Physical Education offers the following activities: tennis, golf, bowling, racquetball, swimming, pickleball, free weights, nautilus.
 Instruction in senior lifesaving and water safety is also available.

 INTRAMURALS

 Intramural athletics is a required afternoon program for all cadets.
 Cadets who participate in seasonal organized sports are excused from intramurals for the duration of the seasonal sport.